2008: Culture

 The highest-grossing film globally in 2008 was The Dark Knight, followed by Indiana Jones and the Kingdom of the Crystal Skull and Kung Fu Panda.

-The best-selling album globally in 2008 was Viva La Vida Or Death And All His Friends by Coldplay, followed by Black Ice by AC/DC and Mamma Mia!
+The best-selling album globally in 2008 was Viva la Vida or Death and All His Friends by Coldplay, followed by Black Ice by AC/DC and Mamma Mia!
 The Movie Soundtrack.
+The first lady of France, singer Carla Bruni, released a controversial song comparing her loving marriage to addictive drugs from Afghanistan and Colombia.

+Most popular video games that were released in the year of 2008 were Super Smash Bros Brawl, Mario Kart Wii, Grand Theft Auto IV, and Fallout 3.

+The 2008 Summer Olympics were held in Beijing, making them the first Olympic Games to take place in China.
+The 2008 U.S. Open brought attention to the golf world when Tiger Woods won an upset victory over Rocco Mediate.
+National Basketball Association rivals, the Boston Celtics and the Los Angeles Lakers, faced each other in the 2008 NBA Finals with a victory for the Celtics.
+Venus Williams defeated her sister Serena Williams in the 2008 Wimbledon Championships in one of their many match-ups against each other.
+Rafael Nadal defeated Roger Federer in the men's singles.

 Economy

 The economy underwent a global financial crisis in 2008 following the American subprime mortgage crisis from the previous year, causing the worst recession since the Great Depression.
 The economy was affected by bank failures, stock market crashes, and credit freezes.
 A dramatic escalation in September prompted international efforts to restore consumer confidence and resolve credit freezes.
 Measures such as bailouts for financial institutions and liquidity injections were implemented throughout the year.
+Banking in Iceland collapsed in October.

 Gross world product increased by approximately 2.5% in 2008.
 International trade grew by 4.3%, slowing from the 6.4% growth in 2007.
-Commodity prices continued their previous upward trajectory until half way into the year when they dropped sharply.
+Commodity prices continued their previous upward trajectory until halfway into the year when they dropped sharply.
 The price of oil was especially affected with its 60% drop.

 The Follow-up International Conference on Financing for Development to Review the Implementation of the Monterrey Consensus was held in November and December in Doha to continue talks on global economic reform.